Home Shows A to Z

 Get Fresh was set aboard a space ship, the Millennium Dustbin, with hosts Charlotte Hindle, Adrian Mole's Gian Sammarco and Gareth Evans (aka Gaz Top).
 The space ship would turn up at a different venue each week, usually a public park, where stages would be set up for the performers.
 Scottish, Tyne Tees, Ulster, Border and HTV among others would each week take their turn at getting the spaceship around the country on Saturdays, while Border took control on Sunday mornings.

-Sammarco left after the first series and it would be up to Hindle and Evans to keep in check his replacement, Gilbert the Alien, a Spitting Image created puppet played by Phil Cornwall.
+Sammarco left after the first series and it would be up to Hindle and Evans to keep in check his replacement, Gilbert the Alien, a Spitting Image created puppet voiced by Phil Cornwall.
 The second series would have more studio based material than the first, but would still have plenty of music guests.

 Luring Big Audio Dynamite to do the theme was a good move and probably persuaded other acts that maybe this show was not a waste of time and many of the scene's big names appeared with the usual newcomers.